Billy Slater: Post-playing career

 On 10 October 2018, Slater joined Australian Football League (AFL) club in a leadership role.
 He also joined the Nine Network’s NRL commentary team in 2019 On 14 March 2019 Melbourne Storm Announced the renaming of the Northern Stand of AAMI Park to Slater Stand.
 On 30 August 2019, Slater was chosen at Fullback in the Queensland Maroons team of the decade.

 Coach of Queensland

 Billy was selected as the Queensland Maroons Head Coach on 24 September 2021 on a two-year deal.

 Slater coached the Queensland Maroons to a shock series victory in the 2022 State of Origin series.
 He followed this up with victory in the 2023 State of Origin series.
 In September 2023, he signed a three-year extension to coach the team.
+On 14 August 2026 Slater announced he would resign as coach of the Queensland State of Origin team.

 Hall of Fame

 In August 2024, the National Rugby League announced that Slater was an inductee into the National Rugby League Hall of Fame.
 Slater, who was ascribed Hall of Fame number 122, was amongst eleven male players in the 2024 Class.